joshbegley/nyt-latest/previous.md

 `The museum’s most anticipated exhibit is the full 5,500 items from King Tutankhamen’s tomb.
 Egyptians say it’s time to experience their most precious antiquities at home.`\
 https://nytimes.com/2025/11/06/arts/design/grand-egyptian-museum-opening.html

-**How Cardinals RB Emari Demercado got past one of football's most 'bone-headed' mistakes**\
+**How Cardinals RB Emari Demercado got past one of football's most 'boneheaded' mistakes**\
 `The Cardinals have struggled closing all season.
 Yet, in Monday's final minutes, the poster child of their ineptness made the smartest play.`\
 https://nytimes.com/athletic/6782570/2025/11/06/emari-demercado-arizona-cardinals-end-zone-fumble-mistake/